emilschmitz/verified-hillclimbing-db/README.md

 # Verified Hill-Climbing Query Optimizer

-A research database system that uses **Dafny formal verification** to construct provably correct, hardware-optimized query implementations for analytical SQL workloads.
-It features a dynamically loadable **DuckDB C++ Extension** that intercepts queries, executes an autonomous optimization loop (using Z3 and Rust compilation), and caches query plans for instant execution.
+A DB system that uses Dafny formal verification to construct provably correct, hardware-optimized query implementations for analytical SQL workloads.
+Packaged as a DuckDB C++ Extension that processes queries by executing an autonomous optimization loop (using Z3 and Rust compilation).
+Optimized query code is cached for instant execution.

 ## What It Does

 1. A SQL query is **deterministically transpiled** into a mathematical `MethodSpec` in Dafny — the ground truth.
-2. The **hill-climbing optimizer** uses an agent (or mock mode) to write an optimized `method RunQuery`.
+2. The hill-climbing optimizer uses an agent (or mock mode) to write an optimized `method RunQuery`.
-3. **Dafny/Z3** formally proves that `RunQuery` satisfies `MethodSpec`.
+3. Dafny/Z3 formally proves that the agents output satisfies `MethodSpec`.
+4. The verified Dafny is compiled to Rust.
+4. We apply some heuristic postprocessing, since the Dafny output is not idiomatic performant Rust.*
-4. The verified code is **compiled to native Rust** and executed.
+5. The code is compiled and executed.
-5. Successful optimized binaries are **cached** and loaded directly inside **DuckDB** via the C++ extension.
+6. Successful optimized binaries are **cached** and loaded directly inside **DuckDB** via the C++ extension.

+* This means that the final binary is not formally verified, even though the agents outputs are.
+Making sure this code is minimal and well tested is an ongoing project.
+Ideally this would give us the same level of practical guarantees of other DBs.

 ---